mtov/engsoftmoderna/en/chapter2.md

 used when implementing the Linux operating system or the TeX text formatter?"

-In reality, the second questions above do not apply to our context as both Linux (in its initial versions) and TeX were individual projects led by a single developer.
+In reality, the second question above do not apply to our context as both Linux (in its initial versions) and TeX were individual projects led by a single developer.
 In such scenarios, following a process is less important.
 Stated in